Profits jump at Buffett’s company ahead of annual meeting

 Buffett says Berkshire’s operating earnings that exclude investments are a better measure of the company’s performance.
 By that measure, Berkshire’s operating earnings grew nearly 13% to $8.065 billion, up from $7.16 billion a year ago.

-The three analysts surveyed by FactSet expected Berkshire to report operating earnings of $5,370.91 per Class A share
+The three analysts surveyed by FactSet expected Berkshire to report operating earnings of $5,370.91 per Class A share.

 This year’s first quarter was relatively quiet compared to a year ago when Buffett revealed that he had gone on a $51 billion spending spree at the start of last year, snapping up stocks like Occidental Petroleum, Chevron and HP.
 Buffett’s buying slowed through the rest of last year with the exception of a number of additional Occidental purchases.